vic-ma/howtodismantle.github.io/_posts/2024-03-15-The-ultimate-SAP-Ninja-guide-on-how-to-handle-multiple-BAPI-returns.md

 ![image](/assets/2024-03-15/040.png)

 Now, we can address these variables like we did with the tables in the previous example.
-We address it with @MyVariable.
+We address it with `@MyVariable`.
 Here is the XQL:

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORD_GET_DETAIL'